CommunityToolkit/WindowsCommunityToolkit/docs/extensions/ScrollViewerExtensions.md

 ### Changing Cursor Type

 > [!IMPORTANT]
 Resource file must be manually added to change the cursor type when middle click scrolling.
+If you didn't add then the cursor won't change when middle click scrolling but funcanilaty won't be affected.

 #### Using Existing Resource File